-Sprinkled Locust are common in low brush and grassy patches in old growth wooded areas where there is plenty of brush and old downed wood nearby.
+Sprinkled Locusts are common in low brush and grassy patches in old growth wooded areas where there is plenty of brush and old downed wood nearby.

 They are found in northern United States and southern Canada, eastward from the Rocky Mountains.
 South in the Rockies as far as northern New Mexico.